neriomo/Sistemas-Computacionales/CarlosSantiago/Readme.md

   - 9. Using Robots to Understand Animal Cognition
   - 10. Why is a dog-behaviour-inspired social robot not a doggy-robot
   - 11. Exploring the effects of interaction with a robot cat for dementia sufferers and their carers
+  - 12. Expressing emotions with the social robot probo

 # Nota: